Think methodically with common sense reasoning to solve the liar and truth-teller riddle

 Without going deep into the riddle, you would do an initial experiment in mind.
 You will visualize what could be the answers from the two if you ask the single question,

-Do you think the path to my left goes to the village that is safe?
+Do you think the path to my left is the safe path that goes to the village of friendly people?

 If indeed the left path IS the safe one,